tanc7/Hyperjackers-Handbook/lessons/lesson10-counter-forensics.md

+Chang Tan
+Lister Unlimited Cybersecurity Solutions, LLC. changtan@listerunlimited.com

-# Counter Forensics, or how a CHFI has a much harder time in holding the case together when prosecuting the bad guys
+# Counter Forensics as a Red Teamer, or "how a CHFI has a much harder time in holding the case together when prosecuting the bad guys"

 CHFI's or Computer Hacking Forensic Investigators, have to abide by several sources of authority in EVERY case, every INCIDENT, up to the court case that they are testifying in.

 In that time, these investigators are required to prevent the contamination of the evidence, to keep track and serialize all noted pieces of collected forensically viable data, to draw conclusions from encrypted and obfuscated sources...

 In Short, their job is much harder than ours.
-If our case, let's say involvement in a powerful cyber-crime syndicate was "contaminated" with scraps of evidence from their previous prosecuted case of a child pornography distributor were to be MIXED TOGETHER, due to the rushed implementation of a full hard disk wipe overwritten with zeroes, then the defense attorney can have the entire disk THROWN OUT.
+If our case, let's say **involvement in a powerful cyber-crime syndicate was "contaminated" with scraps of evidence from their previous prosecuted case** of a child pornography distributor were to be MIXED TOGETHER, due to the rushed implementation of a full hard disk wipe overwritten with zeroes, **then the defense attorney can have the entire disk THROWN OUT.**

 Everything in that hard drive cannot be used as evidence.
 Because it brings into question to the lawyer, and to the judge, on how reliable that evidence is now, due to contamination.